Naturally Daily

 Does Ingrown Toenail Require a Doctor?

 Ingrown toenails can be treated at home.
-But if the essential oils fail to treat the infections and pain, you need to seek for medical attention.
+But if the essential oils fail to treat the infections and pain, you must seek medical attention.

 Ask for a doctor’s appointment if you see the following symptoms: